The Ultimate Guide To The Wakhan Valley, Tajikistan

 Another option to get around the Wakhan is by marshrutka/shared taxi, which is the closest thing around here to public transport.
 Here are the most common routes:

 - Khorog-Ishkashim: 40 TJS.
-Departs before 10 am.
-Head to Khorog Central Bazaar Shared Taxi Lot
+Usually departs before 10 am.
+Head to the lot across the footbridge from the Khorog Central Bazaar

 Looking for other side adventures off the Pamir Highway?
 Check out the Bartang Valley Guide

 The 100 km that separates Khorog and Ishkashim have some of the most varied and dramatic scenery in the Tajik Wakhan Valley and at times the River Panj narrows so thin that you feel like you could touch Afghanistan.
 Around 39 km after departing Khorog is the turn-off for Anderob which will take you to Garm Chashma.

 Garm Chashma is a natural hot spring pool just 6 km off the road, and for 5 TJS per person you can have a soak in it, but note the gendered hours: Men can get in from 5-8 am & 3:30-4:30 pm, women have their turn from 8 am-12 pm, 1:30-3:30 pm, & 4:30-5:30 pm.
 There is also a shrine to Ali in the village at Garm Chashma as well.

 From Anderob, if you continue toward the south end of the village you can take a few switch-back turns up to Dasht Village where you can take in aerial views of Anderob and beyond.
 It is possible to trek from Dasht and Anderob over to Bodomara and Vezdara in the Shokhdara Valley- and are easier routes than the one you’ll read about from Darshai Village later in this section.

 Plan your visit in Khorog: The Khorog Travel Guide